 What is Poplin Fabric?

-If you’ve ever asked yourself ‘what is poplin fabric’ then you’re in the right place.
+If you’ve ever asked yourself, ‘What is Poplin fabric?’ then you’ve come to the right place.
 You’ve probably, most definitely, worn some variation of poplin, whether it’s 100% cotton poplin or a cotton-poly blend.
 Traditionally, it was used for casual attire but now has a place both in your everyday wardrobe and in high fashion.
 Its popularity isn’t surprising, due to its strong, durable nature but soft, lustrous surface.
 It is pretty much just a well-rounded fabric that can’t do any wrong.

 How is Poplin Made?

-Poplin’s distinctive ribbed texture and tightly closed weave is what gives the fabric its lustre that we all love.
-When it was first created, poplin was a plain weave constructed using fine silk warp yarns that was filled in with a heavier wool yarn.
+Poplin’s distinctive ribbed texture and the tightly closed weave are what gives the fabric its luster that we all love.
+When it was first created, poplin was a plain weave constructed using fine silk warp yarns that were filled in with heavier wool yarn.
 This is how it gets that classic ribbed texture.
 Today, poplin is primarily made from 100% real cotton, making it lightweight but still retaining its strength.
 Other variations include wool, silk, satin, rayon or a poly blend fabric, but the basic concept remains the same; 2 yarns of different thicknesses in a plain weave.
 If you like having the best of both worlds at all times, poplin is thin and cool with an easy drape, yet simultaneously sturdy and tough.

 What is Poplin Fabric Used For?